-Although this is a basic fix, it has the ability to fix a large number of random computer errors.
+Although this is a basic fix, it can fix many random computer errors.
 So, it is worth trying anytime you encounter tech troubles.
 Many users have succeeded with this fix.

-Restart your PC into the safe mode and utilize a replica operation if the previous method doesn’t work.
+Restart your PC in safe mode and utilize a replica operation if the previous method doesn’t work.
 Then, check if it is possible to complete it without any errors.
 To boot your PC into the Safe Mode, just follow these steps.

 - Launch the System Configuration tool.
-Do it by pressing the Windows Key + R on your keyboard simultaneously.
-Then, enter the text “MSConfig” and hit the Enter key.
+Do it by pressing the Windows + R on your keyboard simultaneously.
+Then, enter the text “msconfig” and hit the Enter key.

 - Now, choose the tab labeled “Boot” under the Boot Options.
 Then, select the Safe Boot option and then click OK.